 If a student in good academic standing has not registered for courses for three or more consecutive semesters, that student must apply to reactivate into the degree program.
 To reactivate, the student must submit an updated resume and a letter to the College of Management Graduate Admissions Committee expressing a desire to reactivate into the program.
 The Admissions Committee reviews the request and responds in writing, specifying degree completion requirements and deadline for completion.
 The student may be required to satisfy degree requirements in force at the time of reactivation, even if those requirements differ from those in force at the time of original admission to the degree program.
-Reactivation decisions are made by the College of Management Graduate Admissions Committee and are not automatic.
+Reactivation decisions are made by the College of Management Graduate Admissions are made by the College of Management Graduate Admissions Committee and are not automatic.